 With the new year comes a plethora of promises to “finally get fit!”
 But how do you know you’re doing it right?

-Working out and eating right can be a daunting task for the uninitiated, which is why we’ve enlisted a few of our favorite fitness experts—all of whom are LGBT trainers from across the United States—for some easy-to-digest tips on making 2017 the year you can finally say your resolution stuck!
+Working out and eating right can be a daunting task for the uninitiated, which is why we’ve enlisted a few of our favorite fitness experts—all of whom are LGBT trainers from across the United States—for some easy-to-digest tips on making this the year you can finally say your resolution stuck!

 1. Jason Wimberly